billbrod/recipes/docs/recipes/cheesy_egg_souffle.md

 ## Comments

 - 2024-05-02: Delicious!
-I halved this recipe and it still took about the same amount of time to bake
+I halved this recipe and cooked it in loaf pan, and it still took about the same amount of time to bake
+- 2024-05-18: Cooking full recipe in a loaf pan (smaller than recipe called for), took about 55 minutes